 For more information or to apply, email Info@BuddhistStudiesInstitute.org

-Live online class meets twice a month online, in addition to reading assignments, practice requirements, oral presentations and debates on Buddhist philosophy.
+Live online class meets once a month online, in addition to reading assignments, practice requirements, oral presentations and debates on Buddhist philosophy.
+There is also an optional but recommended discussion group once a month.

-Is for serious and experienced students only such as those who
+Pre-requisites: Is for serious and experienced students who fulfill the following requirements:

 - want to do the most in-depth training

-- who are continuing to be concurrently enrolled in Vajrayana Training
+- are continuing to be concurrently enrolled in Vajrayana Training

-- who regularly attend all retreats (may be completed online)
+- regularly attend BSI retreats (may be completed online)

-- who intend to attend for a 3- five year period
+- intend to attend for a 3- 5 year period

 Vows: Tantric vows